 Standard roadway pylons will be used to define the course.
-A mark will be made on the course, around the base of each pylon, contiguous with the pylon base.
-Pylon positions will be inspected periodically during the event and always after a cone is suspected of being hit.
-Nothing shall be used as a course marker which could either be injurious or tend to put the car out of control.
+A mark will be made on the course, around the base of each pylon, contiguous

 2.2.4 EQUAL OPPORTUNITY

 All competitors shall have an equal chance to win.
 There shall be no gimmicks wherein luck shall be a factor in winning.